gameofthieves/back-end/README.md

 \ <User 1>, <User 2>, <User 3>, <User 4>, <User 5>, <User 6> /
  ------------------------------------------------------------
 ```
-Alternatively, is a user was selected by vote:
+Alternatively, if a user was selected by vote:
 ```
  __________________________________________________
 / NEW PHASE: day <number>, night phase             \